techidaily/site-instagram-video-files/source/_posts/2024-approved-crafting-content-success-top-hashtags-to-follow-today.md

 ![#podcastrecommendation](https://images.wondershare.com/filmora/article-images/2022/12/hashtags-for-podcasts-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/o-sRtqHdEYY?si=NMTMQVxJsUaoguqh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The #podcastrecommendation used on Instagram to recommend a podcast to people.
 It's a hashtag that can be used in conversations about podcasts.
 It lets other people know about podcasts that they might like.
 You don't get recommendations from one person to another.
 But you also get advice from all sorts of people on Instagram.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 6\. [#podcastaddict](https://www.instagram.com/explore/tags/podcastaddict/?hl=en) 542k posts